Ernie Toshack: Early years

+Toshack was a descendant of John Randall, an 18th-century African-American convict to Australia.
 Born in the western New South Wales bush town of Cobar on 8 December 1914, Toshack was one of five children of a stationmaster.
 Orphaned at the age of six, he was raised by relatives in Lyndhurst in the central east of the state, and played his early cricket and rugby league for Cowra.
 At this time, Toshack's ambition was to play rugby league for Australia.
 One of his childhood friends, Edgar Newham, also played both sports and wanted to play Test cricket.
 However, the town's doctor, a local community leader, advised that they were targeting the wrong sport, and the two boys followed his recommendation.
 Newham later played rugby league for Australia.

 In his youth he was also a boxer, and earned the nickname "Johnson" for his resemblance to American black heavyweight boxing champion Jack Johnson.
 In the mid-1930s, he made brief appearances for the State Colts and Second XI, and played cricket against the likes of the Test cricketer Stan McCabe.
 In December 1933, Toshack played in a colts match for New South Wales against Queensland.
 He took 3/63 (three wickets at a cost of 63 runs) and 3/36 but was unable to prevent a five-wicket defeat.
 He then took a total of 3/88 in a match for New South Wales Country against their city counterparts, and was promoted into the state's Second XI.
 Toshack took a total of 1/91 in a match against the Victorian Second XI and did not play for his state again until 1945.

 His cricket aspirations, already hindered due to economic difficulties caused by the Great Depression, were further interrupted when he neede to use a wheelchair for months after a ruptured appendix in 1938.
 He was not allowed to enlist in the Australian Defence Force during World War II and worked at the Lithgow Small Arms Factory, in the town of Lithgow on the edge of the Blue Mountains west of Sydney.
 Only at the end of the war, aged 30, did he go to Sydney.
 At the time, he was a medium-fast left-arm bowler and approached the Petersham cricket club – as Toshack lived in the locality, it had the right to register him ahead of other clubs.
 Petersham did not select Toshack, so he joined Marrickville in Sydney Grade Cricket, starting in the third grade team in 1944–45.
 Within two matches, he rose to the first grade team.
 By this time, Petersham regretted its decision to spurn Toshack and lodged a complaint with the cricket authorities, claiming that he was obliged to represent Petersham and ineligible to play for Marrickville.
 Toshack later recalled that Petersham were "told where to go".